Polymer/old-docs-site/0.9/docs/devguide/data-binding.md

 Path bindings are distinct from property bindings in a subtle way:

-*   When a **property** value changes, the host element assigns the new value to the bound property property on the child element.
+*   When a **property** value changes, the host element assigns the new value to the bound property on the child element.

 *   When two elements are bound to the same path of a shared object and the value at that path changes, the new value is immediately visible